Actions of Herbs

 In the Caraka Samhita herbs are classified into 50 groups (varga) of 10 according to their primary actions (Caraka Samhita Sutrasthana 4).
 For example, herbs that are jivaniya or life-giving include the well known licorice or madhuka (Glycyrrhiza glabra) and the group that is brmhaniya or strength-promoting includes Ashwagandha (Withania somnifera).

 Herbs are not taken because they are good for this symptom or that symptom.
 This is not Ayurveda.
 That is Western.
-Please do not take this list and use irresponsible and uneducated correlations of symptoms and then start to self treat.
+Please do not take this list and use it irresponsibly and uneducated correlations of symptoms and then start to self treat.
 I have no responsibility for such childish nonsense.
+Drugs are used in part with their other qualities of rasa, virya, vipaka, karma, guna and its actions on dosha.

-This is just some of the actions of herbs and how Ayurveda categorizes herbs as well as a superficial glance into how Ayurveda uses them.
+This is just some of the actions of herbs and how Ayurveda categorizes herbs as well as a superficial glance into part of how Ayurveda uses them.

 ■ Balya: This means strengthening and these herbs are tonics.
 They are usually heavy and filled with the earth element, like bala (Sida cordifolia).